turzey/community-starter-kit/README.md

-# welcome bot: A Probot App
+# welcome bot: CJC WEB APP

 DESCRIPTION PLACEHOLDER

 ## What it does

-FEATURES PLACEHOLDER
+The app help people to stream online church services

 ## Getting started